raazkumaryy/blog/about.md

 # About Me

-Hello, I'm a security professional known as ***froghunter*** who play CTF's and write about it.
+Hello, I'm a security professional known as ***sapiens*** who play CTF's and write about it.
 Like to play with hardware and also write *exploit* and do vulnerability research

 {:.lead}